jrcarver/together_we_plan/README.md

 Setup an application and select React
 Put http://localhost:3000 into your Allowed Callback URLS, Allowed Logout URLs, and Allowed Web Origins
 Create a .env file at your project's root
-Create variables for your Auth0 Domain and Client ID and copy these over from your Auth0 application
+Create variables in .env for your Auth0 Domain and Client ID and copy these over from your Auth0 application:

 REACT_APP_AUTH0_DOMAIN=domain
 REACT_APP_AUTH0_CLIENT_ID=client_id